pedrorojasg/minesweeper-api/README.md

 Minesweeper REST API, developed using Django, Django REST Framewokr and Python

 ## Goal:
-The following is a list of items (prioritized from most important to least important) we wish to see:

 + Design and implement a documented RESTful API for the game (think of a mobile app for your API)
 + When a cell with no adjacent mines is revealed, all adjacent squares will be revealed (and repeat)
 + Ability to 'flag' a cell with a question mark or red flag